Jo-wang/Semantic-Segmentation/README.md

 # Semantic-Segmentation

 Paper list for Semantic Segmentation from zero.
 (Updating...)
+ This paper list will also include Domain Adaptation for Semantic Segmentation tasks.

 # Survey
 - [*Survey on semantic segmentation using deep learning techniques*](https://www.sciencedirect.com/science/article/pii/S092523121930181X)